-Details of shareholders' resolutions that, imposed by the Articles of association, may only be taken with a qualified majority, in addition to those legally provided, and details of said majority.
+Details of shareholders' resolutions that, imposed by the articles of association, may only be taken with a qualified majority, in addition to those legally provided, and details of said majority.

-The Company's Articles of association do not impose any qualified majority, in addition to those legally provided:
+The Company's Articles of Association do not impose any qualified majority, in addition to those legally provided:

-- The General Meeting shall decide at first call about changes in the Articles of association, mergers, asset split, dissolution and other issues that require a qualified majority, whenever a number of shareholders or their representatives, whose holdings represent at least 1/3 of share capital are in attendance; on a second call the General Meeting can decide independently of the represented share capital (Article 383, paragraphs 2 and 3 of CSC (the Portuguese Companies Code); - The resolutions mentioned on the previous paragraph need to be approved by 2/3 of the votes, either in first or second call; if, however, on a second call, shareholders holding at least half of the share capital are present or represented, the resolutions can be approved by simple majority.
+- The General Meeting shall decide at first call about changes in the Articles of Association, mergers, asset split, dissolution and other issues that require a qualified majority, whenever a number of shareholders or their representatives, whose holdings represent at least 1/3 of share capital are in attendance; on a second call the General Meeting can decide independently of the represented share capital (Article 383, paragraphs 2 and 3 of the Companies Act); - The resolutions mentioned on the previous paragraph need to be approved by 2/3 of the votes, in first or second call; in the case of second call, if at least half of the share capital is represented, the resolutions can be approved by simple majority.

-II.
-Management and supervision Bodies (Board of Directors, Executive Board and the General and Supervisory Board)

-a) Composition (throughout the year in reference)
+- II.
+Management and Supervision (Board of Directors, Executive Board and the General and Supervisory Board) - a) Composition (throughout the said year)

-Details of corporate governance model adopted.
+15. Details of corporate governance model adopted.

-According to the resolution of the General Meeting of May 31, 2007, the company adopted as a model of administration and supervision model considered in paragraph b) of Article 278 CSC (the Portuguese Companies Code): a Board of Directors, comprising an audit committee and statutory auditor.
+According to the resolution of the General Meeting of May 31, 2007, the company adopted as a model of administration and supervision the contemplated in paragraph b) of article 278 CSC, a Board of Directors, comprising an audit committee, and statutory auditor.